Bjournaux/SeaFreeze/Python/README.md

 # SeaFreeze

-V0.9.2
+V0.9.3

-The SeaFreeze package allows computation of the thermodynamic and elastic properties of water and ice polymorphs Ih, II, III, V and VI in the 0-2300 MPa and 220-500 K range.
-It is based on the evaluation of Local Basis Functions for each phase.
-The formalism is described in more details in Brown (2018), Journaux et al. (2019), and in the liquid water Gibbs parameterization by Bollengier, Brown, and Shaw (2019).
+The SeaFreeze package allows to compute the thermodynamic and elastic properties of water and ice polymorphs (Ih, III, V, VI and ice VII/ice X) in the 0-100 GPa and 220 - 10000K range, with the study of icy worlds and their ocean in mind.
+It is based on the evaluation of Gibbs Local Basis Functions parametrization (https://github.com/jmichaelb/LocalBasisFunction) for each phase.
+The formalism is described in more details in Brown (2018), Journaux et al. (2019), and in the liquid water Gibbs parametrization by Bollengier, Brown, and Shaw (2019).

 ## Installation